Broomsedge Control

 Keith's Pro Tips

-"For best control, make sure to treat broomsedge early and often.
-Well-timed early-season applications provide the most consistent weed control and will do the most to discourage the weed from developing a resistance.
-If you are patient and persistent in managing the pasture correctly, broomsedge will most likely disappear."
+"For best control, treat broomsedge early and often.
+Well-timed early-season applications provide the most consistent weed control and will do the most to discourage the weed from developing resistance.
+If you persistently manage the pasture correctly, broomsedge will most likely disappear."

 Broomsedge Control: How To Get Rid of Broomsedge

 This page is a general DIY guide for controlling broomsedge.
-Using the products and methods suggested you get control of broomsedge.
-Follow this DIY article and use the recommended products, and we guarantee 100% control of broomsedge.
+Using the products and methods suggested, you get control of broomsedge.
+Follow this DIY article and use the recommended products; we guarantee 100% control of broomsedge.

-Broomsedge (Andropogon virginicus) is a perennial native weed.
-Despite its name, Broomsedge is not actually a sedge, rather, it’s a grass.
+Broomsedge, also called beard-grass, broombeard, broombeard grass, broomsedge bluestem, broomstraw, common broomsedge, poverty grass, sedge grass, Virginia beardgrass, whiskey grass, wolf grass, or yellowsedge bluestem is a perennial native weed.
+Despite its name, Broomsedge is not a sedge; rather, it’s a grass.
 When mature, it is brown and dry compared to bluish-green when young.
-Its name comes from the fact that in the past when Broomsedge reached it’s reproductive stage, it produced a golden stem that was often cut, bound and used as a broom.
+Its name comes from the fact that when broomsedge reached its reproductive stage, it produced a golden stem that was often cut, bound, and used as a broom.

-Our DIY Broomsedge treatment guide will show you exactly how to best get rid broomsedge from your property.
-Follow the step-by-step instructions below using the recommended herbicides to the right and you're guaranteed a successful removal of Broomsedge.
+Our DIY broomsedge treatment guide will show you exactly how to remove broomsedge from your property.
+Follow the step-by-step instructions below, using the recommended herbicides to the right, and you'll be guaranteed a successful removal.

 Identification

-Before proceeding with a treatment program, you will need to be certain that you are dealing with a broomsedge infestation.
-Careless identification can lead you to using the wrong treatment methods which can be a waste of time and money.
-Below are the following characteristics to know what broomsedge looks like.
+Before proceeding with a treatment program, you must be certain you are dealing with a broomsedge infestation.
+Careless identification can lead to using the wrong treatment methods, which can be a waste of time and money.
+Below are the following characteristics to help you understand what broomsedge looks like.

-• Broomsedge is a perennial grass that has a clumping habit and has multiple stems emerging from one basal crown.
+• Broomsedge is a perennial grass with a clumping habit, and multiple stems emerging from one basal crown.

-• Young or early growth starts off as green and erect, but soon turns a golden oragne and slowly becomes less erect.
+• Young or early growth starts as green and erect but soon turns a golden orange and slowly becomes less erect.

-• Grows from 2 to 4 feet in height and has seed heads that have flowers ranging from green to reddish purple.
+• It grows from 2 to 4 feet in height and has inflorescences ranging from reddish brown to copper colored arranged in a clump pattern that looks like a broom.

 Use the description and the image above to confirm whether you are dealing with broomsedge.
-If you’re unsure or can’t quite determine exactly which kind of weed you are encountering in your yard, contact us and we will help ID the weed for you.
+If you’re unsure or can’t quite determine exactly which kind of weed you are encountering in your yard, contact us, and we will help identify the weed for you.

 Inspection

-Once confirmed that you are dealing with broomsedge, you can then move on to inspection.
-During this phase, you will locate areas where broomsedge is thriving and observe the conditions that are allowing it to thrive.
-This information will help you in knowing where to focus your herbicide application.
+Once you confirm that you are dealing with broomsedge, you can move on to inspection.
+During this phase, you will locate areas where broomsedge is thriving and observe the conditions that allow it to thrive.
+This information will help you know where to focus your herbicide application.

 Where to Inspect